 If you have any questions, please give me a call.
 I’ll be more than happy to look at your past arrangements and any voluntary changes that were made, and any changes that I think a trial court would approve, and file that modification action for you.
 We’d be more than happy to help you do that.

-Are you or a loved one in the process of a divorce in Statesboro or Springfield and have questions about being unhappy with a parenting plan in Georgia?
+Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about being unhappy with a parenting plan in Georgia?
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.